SkyWxxk/V10Drone-YOLOv10/README.md

 # V10Drone-YOLOv10

 this is source code of V10Drone.
-It concludes YOLOv10, KAN, 4heads small object detector
+It includes YOLOv10, KAN, 4heads small object detector

 ## Installation
 `conda` virtual environment is recommended.